Quasi-fibered boundary pseudodifferential operators: Introduction

-This linear isomorphism of \cite{DM2018} was subsequently used in \cite{CDR} to produce examples of Calabi-Yau $\QAC$ metrics that are not $\QALE$.
+We now proceed to discuss the above results in more detail and put them in proper context.
+In \cite{DM2018}, Degeratu and Mazzeo were able to extend and generalize the isomorphism theorem of Joyce \cite[Corollary~9.5.14]{Joyce} to Laplace-type operators associated to a $\QAC$ metric.
+While Joyce's approach was through the construction of a suitable barrier function, the results of \cite{DM2018} were obtained via careful heat kernel estimates based on the work of Grigor'yan and Saloff-Coste \cite{GSC2005}.
+This allowed them to improve the isomorphism theorem of Joyce even for the scalar Laplacian of $\QALE$ metrics.
+This linear isomorphism of \cite[(7.1) and Theorem~7.6]{DM2018} was subsequently used in \cite{CDR} to produce examples of Calabi-Yau $\QAC$ metrics that are not $\QALE$.
 More recently, relying on an ansatz of Hein-Naber \cite{Naber}, Yang Li \cite{Li2019} on $\bbC^3$, and independently \cite{CR} and \cite{Gabor2019} on $\bbC^n$ for $n\ge 3$, produced examples of Calabi-Yau metrics of maximal volume growth that are not flat, giving counter-examples in all dimensions to a conjecture of Tian \cite{Tian2006}.
 The tangent cone at infinity of these metrics has singular cross-section.
 However, as explained in \cite{CR}, they are not quite $\QAC$ metrics, but are conformal to $\QAC$ metrics.
 Other examples of Calabi-Yau metrics of maximal volume growth with tangent cone at infinity having a singular cross-section have been obtained by Biquard-Delcroix \cite{Biquard-Delcroix} via a generalization of a construction of Biquard-Gauduchon \cite{Biquard-Gauduchon}.

 In all these examples, a key role was played by the mapping properties of the scalar Laplacian.
 Unfortunately however, unless strong assumptions on the curvature are made, neither the approach of Joyce nor the approach of Degeratu-Mazzeo seems to generalize to more complicated operators like the Hodge Laplacian or the Hodge-deRham operator.
 On the other hand, one important ingredient in the construction of Calabi-Yau $\QAC$ metrics in \cite{CDR} was an alternative description of $\QAC$ metrics in terms of a compactification by a manifold with corners whose boundary hypersurfaces correspond to the various models of the form \eqref{int.5} at infinity.
 These induce a fiber bundle on the total space of each boundary hypersurface, inducing an iterated fibration structure in the sense \cite{AM2011, ALMP2012}.
 In other words, in the terminology of \cite{DLR}, the compactification is a manifold with {\em fibered corners} (defined below in section~\ref{vf.0}).